 * Students who have already applied to the Program can check their application status online at this link http://application.utoledo.edu.
 If a student's application is incomplete, this site will indicate which documents are missing.

 Click here for BPG MSBS COURSE SCHEDULE (in full PDF format ) OR Click here for HTML format.

 Our students are encouraged to attend appropriate regiohnal and national meetings.
 One commonly attended meeting is annual GLBIO meeting found here, http://www.iscb.org/glbio2015.
 Please see the Graduate Studies Handbook for additional student travel information: http://www.utoledo.edu/graduate/hsc/hsc_handbook10/FinancialSupport.html

 SELECTING A MAJOR ADVISOR AND RESEARCH PROJECT

-1) Before selecting a major advisor for the Research Project, the student is required to do a minimum of two rotations of 6 weeks duration with two different BPG faculty members (Rotations in BPG (BIPG 5800).
-In each rotation, the student participates in an on-going research program with a faculty member in the BPG Program.
+1) Before selecting a major advisor for the Research Project, the student spends two 6-week rotations with two different faculty members.
+In each rotation, the student participates in an ongoing research program.
+The student selects a major advisor from among approved faculty members.

 2) A Scholarly Project (BIPG 5900) or Thesis in Bioinformatics (BIPG 6990) is required with a minimum of 10 credit hours.
-The student selects a major advisor from among BPG faculty members and must have an advisory committee composed of at least 3 members; the major advisor, plus a minimum of two others, one of whom should be a BPG faculty member.
+Each student has an advisory committee composed of at least 3 members; the major advisor, plus a minimum of two others, one of whom should be a BPG faculty member.

 SUGGESTED COURSE OPTIONS